wecodemore/wcm_top_spam_ips/readme.txt

 1. The IP list screen.
 Per page, minimum amount and sort order configurable.
 2. The export screen.
 The IP addresses come pre selected.
 Just copy them to clipboard.
+3. The IP list screen with a larger set of unsorted spam IPs.

 == Changelog ==